WebKit/explainers/model/README.md

 ### Why add a new element?

-We believe it is time for files representing 3D geometric data to become a first class citizen on the web.
+We believe it is time for files representing 3D geometric data to become a first-class citizen on the web.

 Adding a new element to HTML requires significant justification.
 At first glance, the `<model>` element